© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Military Canal, Twiss Road Bridge to Seabrook Lodge Bridge is a scheduled monument protected by Historic England under reference 1003127.
 View the official record →

-Royal Military Canal is a defensive earthwork constructed during the Napoleonic Wars, specifically built between 1804 and 1807 as part of Britain's coastal fortifications against the threat of French invasion.
+The Royal Military Canal is a defensive waterway constructed between 1804 and 1809 along the Kent coast in response to the threat of Napoleonic invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003127.

 Royal Military Canal, Twiss Road Bridge to Seabrook Lodge Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003127.